jennie/community-manual/community-guidelines/how-to-present-at-a-speaker-social.md

 * What challenges did you meet along the way?
 Did the project change as it progressed?
 * If you have any interesting anecdotes about the process, tell them!

-### Demo/Presentation
+### 3. Demo/Presentation

-_Show us what ya got!_
+_Show us what you've got!_

 If your project is a game, play through a small part of it on screen.
 Point out the parts you're most proud of or interested in.

 If you're presenting on a topic, take us through some visuals.
 Slides with minimal text and graphics/photos work best!

-### Pitch/ask-the-audience
+### 4. Pitch/ask-the-audience
 _Ask the audience a question and get feedback on a problem you're struggling with_

 If you have future plans for growing or changing the project, talk about what they are.
 Looking for help or collaborators?
 Send out a call!
 A great way to lead in to a lively Q+A session is to ask attendees for feedback about a specific aspect of your project.
-This could be about game design ("What do you think is most unique about this design?"), the interface ("How do I make the actions available to the player more clear?"), marketing ("What platforms/distribution options should I target?"), collaboration ("I'm looking for a sound designer…") - or any other issue you're wondering about!
+This could be about game design ("What do you think is most unique about this design?"), the interface ("How do I make the actions available to the player more clear?"), research ("Who's doing interesting work that I should check out?"), collaboration ("I'm looking for a sound designer…") - or any other issue you're wondering about!

 ## What makes for an engaging presentation?